Pilníkov

 Pilníkov (Pilnikau) is a town in Trutnov District in the Hradec Králové Region of the Czech Republic.
 It has about 1,200 inhabitants.
+The town is located in the Giant Mountains Foothills.

+Pilníkov was founded in the second half of the 13th century.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The most important monument of Pilníkov is the Church of the Holy Trinity.

 Etymology

 The initial German name of the settlement was Billungsdorf, meaning "Billung's village".
 In the 14th century, the name evolved to Pilungsdorf and then to Pilingsdorf, which was transcribed into Czech as Pilínkov.
 Due to its similarity with the Czech words pilný ('diligent') and pilník ('file'), the name was distorted to Pilníkov.

 Geography

 Pilníkov is located about 7 km southwest of Trutnov and 36 km north of Hradec Králové.
 It lies in the Giant Mountains Foothills.
 The highest point is at 550 m above sea level.
 The town is situated at the confluence of the streams of Pilníkovský potok and Starobucký potok.

 History

 The first written mention of Pilníkov is from 1357.
 The village was founded in the second half of the 13th century.
 It was promoted to a town by King Vladislaus II in 1514.
 From 1623 to 1627, it was owned by Albrecht von Wallenstein.
 The town was badly damaged during the Thirty Years' War and depopulated, but it recovered.
-From 1675 to 1789, it was owned by a branch of the House of Schwarzenberg as a part of the Vlčice estate.
+From 1675 to 1789, it was owned by a branch of the Schwarzenberg family as a part of the Vlčice estate.
 From 1789 to 1868, the estate was held by the Barons Theers of Silberstein.